CraftAcademyLabs/ca_course/guides/react_checkout_guide/08_serializers.md

 end
 ```

-And finally we need to update our controller with the changes.
+And  we need to update our controller with the changes.

 `app/controllers/api/orders_controller.rb`